 Title V of the Federal Clean Air Act, and subsequently 40 CFR Part 70, requires permitting authorities to issue renewable Air Operating Permits to major sources of criteria and hazardous air pollutants for a fixed term of up to five years.
-These permits apply to sources that emit more than 100 tons per year and the permits are to be uniform in nature and content throughout the United States.
+These permits apply to sources that emit more than 100 tons per year of criteria air pollutants, 10 tons per year of a single hazardous air pollutant or 25 tons per year combined of hazardous air pollutants.
+The permits are to be uniform in nature and content throughout the United States.
 The purpose of the Air Operating Permit program is to compile all applicable requirements into one document.
 The goal is to improve source compliance.
 The permit issuance process begins with submittal of applications and certification statements by the owners or operators of sources and includes provisions for a public comment period, hearings if necessary, as well as review of draft permits by EPA and affected states.

 EPA published a notice in the Federal Register on November 9, 1994 granting interim approval of SWCAA's Air Operating Permit Program.
 This program became effective on December 9, 1994.

 Minor deficiencies prevented SWCAA and other Washington local air agencies from obtaining final approval of the program at that time.
 All corrective measures requiring action by the Department of Ecology and the Washington legislature have since been completed.

-Through 2002, 19 complete Title V Air Operating Permit applications have been received from major sources in SWCAA's jurisdiction.
-Three of these applications were received in 2002 and all three were renewal (round-two) applications.
-The last round-one Title V permit was issued in December 2001.
-In 2002 staff spent time preparing information packets for permit renewals, processing permit modifications for existing permits and modifying synthetic minor, or Title V Opt-Out applications.
-Synthetic minor or Opt-Out Sources are facilities that voluntarily limit their operations to maintain emission levels below the threshold for Title V permitting.
-There were 25 active synthetic minor sources in SWCAA's jurisdiction at the end of 2002.
+Through 2005, four complete Title V Air Operating Permit applications were received from major sources in SWCAA's jurisdiction.
+In 2005 staff spent time preparing information packets for permit renewals, processing permit modifications for existing permits and modifying synthetic minor, or Title V Opt-Out applications.
+Synthetic minor, or Opt-Out Sources, are facilities that voluntarily limit their operations to maintain emission levels below the threshold for Title V permitting.
+There were 25 active synthetic minor sources and 15 Title V sources in SWCAA's jurisdiction at the end of 2005.